flimflam-austin/hugo-cms-test/_unsorted/json_exports/cleanerV2/03_output_processedmd/quickreads/20180728-a-new-nafta.md

     The Concern?
   card_citation: The Concern?
 card_5:
-  card_text: "Cost To Consumer\n----------------\n\n> a\x1CThe industry is hopeful that any changes to Nafta auto rules of origin continue to strike the right balance by **incentivizing production and investment in North America** while keeping new vehicles **affordable for more Americans**.a\x1D\n> \n> Alliance of Auto Manufacturers"
+  card_text: "Cost To Consumern----------------nn> ax1CThe industry is hopeful that any changes to Nafta auto rules of origin continue to strike the right balance by **incentivizing production and investment in North America** while keeping new vehicles **affordable for more Americans**.ax1Dn> n> Alliance of Auto Manufacturers"
   card_citation: ''
 card_10:
   card_text: >-